 S'More Fun, is a child care center in Groveland operated by St. Paul Parks and Recreation.
 The phone number is 651-695-3715.
 The center runs before and after school and most days when school is not in session.
 It is also offers an half day session for PreK students at Groveland.
 Discovery Club is run by Saint Paul Public Schools and is a before and after school program at Highland Park Elementary.
 Students can be dropped off at Highland in the morning and bused to Groveland for the school day.
 There are other options for childcare also available in the area.

 What specialists and enrichments do you have?

 Groveland has a specialist in each of these areas: music, science and physical education.
 Students in grades K-5 go to a specialist class for 50 minutes a day in a three day rotation.
-For example, a student may have gym for a day, then science, then art and begin the rotation over again.
+For example, a student may have physical education for a day, then science, then music and begin the rotation over again.
 Each of the specialists have state/national standards they use for instruction.
 Science is taught through the FOSS curriculum which is an investigative and activity based approach to science.

 We also offer a variety of creative and fine art options for students across grade levels.
 For example, we have partnerships with Northern Clay, the Saint Paul Chamber Orchestra (CONNECT Program) and have some residencies from fine arts organizations.